DirtBottle/backyard_technology/README.md

 	[Remove] Forgiving Void
 	[Remove] Optifine
-	Advanced Rocketry [if libvulpe ores are configureable]
+	Advanced Rocketry [if libvulpe ores are configureable] JustTheTips [if custom tips are implemented]
+	[Remove] World Stripper
 2. Check for modpack Permissions of mods
 3. Config Change
 	MooFluids: